How to clear Mac clipboard (More ways than you might think)

 Here’s how you see your Mac copy history:

-1. Click on any empty area of your Mac desktop to go to the Finder
+1. Click on any empty area of your Mac desktop.

 How to clear copy and paste on Mac

-There are several ways to clear Mac clipboard.
-Keep reading to choose the method that works best for you.
+I'll show you several ways to clear the Mac clipboard so you can choose the method that works best for you.

 One of the easiest ways to get rid of sensitive or too “heavy” data on your clipboard is by replacing the existing clipboard data with small textual data.